 Yvin said mentor-student relationships are like "a microcosm of Point as a whole."

 "Whenever I look at this organization, I see the unconditional celebration of passion, hobby, accomplishment, and complete and total personhood," Yvin said.
 "That’s my favorite part of Point: being part of something that affirms every single part of me, and where I can affirm every single part of others.
-Because there will never be a world that is made worse off by empowering brilliant, deserving LGBTQ college students to do what they care about."
+Because there will never be a world that is made worse off by empowering brilliant, deserving college students to do what they care about."

 What are the benefits of a mentorship program?